anasrana/ems-practicals/docs/monte-carlo.md

 1. Try increasing the number of simulations and see how the accuracy improves?
 2. Can you plot how the accuracy varies as a function of the number of simulations?

+Once again, make use of functions and loops to avoid repeating code.

 (Hint: see the previous section, the solution is very similar)